IAS on Facebook

 Ecuagenera accepts preorders through their website.

 - Ree Gardens - Steve and Marie Nock share some of the finest specimen plants available anywhere.

-- "Home" Sappasiri Chaovanich - tons of tubers and some other nice things from Thailand
+- "Home" Sappasiri Chaovanich - a curated selection of nice things from Thailand

 - Oasis Nursery - selling Aglaonemas, Anthurium and Philodendron

-- As always, Bill and Denis Rotolante at Silver Krome Gardens and Enid Offolter at NSE Tropicals, assisted by countless member growers, will supply a plethora of Aroids for the member tables.
+- As always, Bill and Denis Rotolante at Silver Krome Gardens, Barry Schwartz, and Enid Offolter at NSE Tropicals, assisted by countless member growers, will supply a plethora of Aroids for the member tables.

 - IAS Members can offer plants at the members table - see here for more details on both the vendors and members sales.